 One thing is for sure, I have to have the tortilla chips when I go to Bodega!

-Last time Mark and I had dinner at Bodega, we had the nachos as our starter.
+Last time I visited Bodega, my guest and I had the nachos as our starter.
 And while they’re delicious, the pile of tortilla chips topped with cheese and three dips is just too filling for me even if I’m sharing a plate!

 So I really like the new tortilla nibbles which are available now.
 You get a small portion of Bodega’s delicious home-made tortilla chips, with a choice of three dips.
 We went for the guacamole, which is just insanely good.
 Actually, maybe I could just eat a big plate of tortillas and that guac…